jamulussoftware/jamuluswebsite/wiki/en/en-Choosing-a-Server-Type.md

 ### 2. Private
-This type of server will not be listed on a central server lits.
+This type of server will not be listed on a central server list.
 You must give musicians your server address to connect their clients to.
 See [Running a Private Server](Running-a-Private-Server) for what needs to be done to enable others to connect to it.

 ![PrivateServer](https://user-images.githubusercontent.com/4561747/79310944-9f6c0d00-7ef4-11ea-9d8a-ecb0e668c22d.png)